 - Black cats are in danger in the weeks before and after Halloween!
 Keep your pet safe during this time and don't let them wander too far from home.

-- According to research, black cats are more disease resistant, including to the autoimmune FIV disease.
+- According to research, black cats are more disease resistant, meaning a higher resistance to the autoimmune virus, FIV.
 Simply amazing!

 Even though cats have been revered since ancient times, they have been scapegoated as being one of the harbingers of bad luck, even representing the devil, himself.
 People have gone to great lengths to make sure that a black cat does not cross their path.
 But where did these legends begin?
 And what impact has it had for our darker feline friends even in this modern day?